 Ever since my earliest childhood I felt like no one could fully reach into my world.
 I was a sensitive, kind and intuitive child, who, I guess to many, seemed oblivious to all the vile things going on in the world.
 Well-meaning relatives and friends often told me that I had to “toughen up” to survive in the “real world”, and that my kindness left me open to being used.
 As the years went by I grew more and more protective of my inner cocoon, preferring to refuge into it to recharge myself, to protect myself and what I believed in.
 Somehow I always felt that being all of the above was actually my strength, the real me.
-Contrary to what some believed, I was not blind to wickedness, poverty, violence, selfishness, supression; I knew all this but I always wanted to, and chose to, see a world beyond it.
+Contrary to what some believed, I was not blind to wickedness, poverty, violence, selfishness, suppression; I knew all this but I always wanted to, and chose to, see a world beyond it.
 This safe place that existed within me was my haven; it was where I turned when I felt alone and misunderstood.
 I was convinced that what was inside me was the reality, and not the other way around, but that for various reasons it was not “safe” to be this same person on the outside.

 I longed so very much to find that meaning, that sense of belonging, that presence to match what was in me.
 Yet no one I connected with could quite reach the inner space of my heart; no one could quite return back to me what I was sending out.
 I always had an eerie feeling that a part of me was calling to out me from somewhere out there.
 I could feel something, someone reaching out to me.
 I remember connecting with this someone in dreams; on a beach, watching stars together in the meadows, sat on the top of a sand dune under the stars and a smiling crescent moon, watching our children laughing in the garden etc. I always knew that once I reached adulthood I would set out to travel the world to find what was calling out to me – and this is exactly what I did.

 I had been living abroad, in a City that spoke to my heart, for six years when, on what started as an ordinary day, my beloved burst into my (at best) grey world in what I liken to a colour palette explosion of a thousand rainbows.
 My search, which had started when I was only a young girl, stopped there and then.
 The feelings, the energies, the depth of the connection were so unlike anything I had ever experienced.
 He was unlike anyone I had ever met and I was BLINDED by his light and his LOVE.
 Undeniably, underneath all our emotions and feelings is a soul, connected to everything and everyone.
 This soul is capable of things that transcend all limitations and defy all logic of the human mind.
-This soul, which contains all of universe within itself, has, in a single instant, the power to recognize its other half.
+This soul, which contains all of universe within itself, has, in a single instant, the power to recognize its counterpart.
 It only takes one second, one moment for the memories of real, unbridled love to come rushing back.
 When I felt this, and it spread like fire to the rest of my body, I knew *this* was REAL; this, and NOTHING else.

 I believe that there is deep truth in the saying that the only things that we can ever really understand are things that we already know; and that the only affinities we can have are those that are already there.
 Similarly therefore, the only LOVE we can experience is the rediscovery of love that always was.
 All that is needed is someone/ something to REMIND us.